kshitijdshah99/StockRush_InfoSHAHs/README.md

-# how to Start with Backend
+# How to Build Backend⚒

 This project serves as the backend for our application, providing the necessary APIs and server-side functionalities.